Suhas-06/Cloud-E-commerce-Microservices/README.md

 Before proceeding, ensure you have the following installed:

 - **Docker Desktop**: Install Docker Desktop for your operating system from [Docker Hub](https://hub.docker.com/).
 - **Kubernetes**: Install Kubernetes for your platform.
-You can use tools like Minikube or Docker Desktop with Kubernetes enabled.
+You can use tools like Minikube or Docker Desktop with Kubernetes enabled.[Kubernetes Documentation](https://kubernetes.io/docs/setup/)
 - **RabbitMQ**: Install RabbitMQ.
-You can either install it locally or use a cloud-based solution.
+You can either install it locally or use a cloud-based solution.[RabbitMQ Download](https://www.rabbitmq.com/download.html)

 ### Setup Jenkins